GabrielBueno200/MultiThreadedPrimesSolver/README.md

 dotnet run
 ```

-The GUI will open and will be ready to be used.
+The GUI will open and ready to be used.